j3k0/cordova-plugin-purchase-documentation/use-cases/subscription-ios.md

 cordova prepare ios
 ```

 Run from Xcode and here you go!
-You should be able to purchase subscriptions.
+You should be able to purchase your subscriptions.
+Note that the

 Full source for this tutorial below: